|Samantha MacKenzie, Creator.|

 Single vs. Double/Twin: The "Single" rate is higher and is for Outlandish Spirits traveling on their own.
-It allows them to have a private bedroom all week with the exception of The Castle stay, Baronial Mansion or Edinburgh Touch of Elegance.
+It allows them to have a private bedroom all week.
 Double/Twin is the lower rate per person for each tour based on two people who are traveling together (friends, partners) and sharing a bedroom all week.

 HOW DO I PAY MY DEPOSIT AND BALANCE?

 Click on the Booking link on the slide menu on the left of your screen or on the Booking icon within each month's tour box.
 All payments are made via Paypal and you may use your debit or credit card within their system.
 We do not accept cheques, bank drafts, money orders or cash.